Illinois State Plan

-The Safety, Inspection, and Education Division (SEID) is part of the Illinois Department of Labor (IDOL).
-The main IDOL-SEID office is located in Springfield, Illinois.
+The Illinois Occupational Safety and Health Administration (Illinois OSHA) is part of the Illinois Department of Labor (IDOL).
+The main office is located in Springfield.

-IDOL-SEID compliance is responsible for the enforcement of IDOL-SEID safety and health standards.
-The IDOL-SEID Field Operations Manual (FOM) provides guidance for the enforcement program.
-Compliance officers inspect workplaces for hazardous conditions and issue citations where violations of IDOL-SEID regulations are found.
-Inspections may be the result of: regular scheduling, imminent danger reports, fatalities, worker complaints, or referrals.
+Illinois OSHA is responsible for the enforcement of occupational safety and health standards and its compliance officers inspect workplaces.
+Citations are issued where violations of standards are identified.
+Inspections may be the result of regular scheduling, imminent danger reports, fatalities, worker complaints, or referrals.
 More information on enforcement in Illinois can be found on the Illinois State Plan website.

-IDOL-SEID offers voluntary and cooperative programs focused on reducing injuries, illnesses, and fatalities.
-IDOL-SEID also offers on-site consultation services which help employers - both private sector and state and local government - comply with IDOL-SEID or OSHA standards and identify and correct potential safety and health hazards.
-For more information on these programs, please visit the Illinois State Plan website.
+The Illinois On-Site Safety and Health Consultation Program offers voluntary and cooperative programs for private sector and state and local government employers focused on reducing injuries, illnesses, and fatalities.
+The program also offers on-site consultation services which help employers – both state and local government and private – comply with OSHA standards and identify and correct potential safety and health hazards.
+For more information, please visit the Illinois State Plan website.

 Illinois OSHA personnel conduct informal conferences in an effort to resolve contested cases.
 IDOL administrative law judges hear and rule on contests to citations, notifications, and penalties issued by Illinois OSHA.
 For more information, please visit the Illinois State Plan website.